Hexxeh/libpebble/README.md

 libpebble
 =========

 Interact with your Pebble from any device.
+Currently tested on OS X, should also work on Linux and Windows though.
+You'll need PySerial installed.

 Status